bigmlcom/bigml-java/README.md

 ## Requirements

-You will find the `binding.properties` file where to setup your BigML credentials `BIGML_USERNAME` and `BIGML_API_KEY`.
+You will find in the `binding.properties` file where to setup your BigML credentials `BIGML_USERNAME` and `BIGML_API_KEY`.
 They can be overwritten passing the values as JVM variables with `-D`.